 Initiative 1.06.
-Career Pathways - Phase 2
+Career Pathways

 The Department will establish income-based, affordable pathways to build career advancement opportunities for the healthcare workforce.
 The Department will partner with the Colorado Community College System, the Department of Higher Education, and the Department of Labor and Employment to work on career development pathways for direct care workers.
+Finally, through this project interactive career pathway modules will be developed, including training and job shadowing videos, to support career development.
+These modules will be housed in the newly created Resource & Job Hub (project 1.04).
 This project will leverage the existing work within our sister agencies and incorporate the deliverable into ongoing initiatives.